HarshGurnani/cse15l-lab-reports/LabReport4.md

 *Task: Run the tests, demonstrating that they fail*

 After the previous step, I needed to enter the recently cloned directory.
-To do so, I used `ls <enter>' to see the available directories, and then 'cd lab7New <enter>' to actually enter the required directory.
+To do so, I used `ls <enter>` to see the available directories, and then `cd lab7New <enter>` to actually enter the required directory.

-Doing 'ls <enter>' once inside, we can see the available files, two of them being `ListExamples.java` and `ListExamplesTests.java`.
+Doing `ls <enter>` once inside, we can see the available files, two of them being `ListExamples.java` and `ListExamplesTests.java`.
 To run the tests, I first went to [Week 3 CSE 15L website](https://ucsd-cse15l-w23.github.io/week/week3/#setup) and copy pasted the jar commands from the Set Up section (keys pressed were `<command + c>` to copy and `<command + v>` to paste).
 For each command, I hit `<enter>` to run them.
 Note that for the command to actually run the tests (not the compilation), I hit `<delete>` multiple times to get rid of the file name, and added `ListExamplesTests` at the end.

 From the JUnit output, it is obvious that the tests failed.
 There were 2 tests total, and one of them failed.